XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

 ### Request Format

-In addition to the hotel code, you can set language filters.
+After entering the hotel code, you can set language filters.
 We recommend that the first call request is done without filters in order to ascertain which languages are provided by the supplier.

-To define language filters use the LanguageCode element with one of the following values:
+To define language filters set the LanguageCode element with one of the following values:

 -  *Culture (xx\_YY) :* Response will return *values* /
  *text* of the one specific language_culture requested

--  *No Culture (xx) :* Response will return *values* / *text* of all cultures available for the language sent.
+-  *No Culture (xx) :* Response will return *values* / *text* of all cultures available within the language requested.

-For example, when en is entered in *No Culture*, then the response could return en _GB and en _US.
+For example, when en is entered in *No Culture*, then the response will return en _GB and en _US.

 ### Remarks